-- Gaining a true insight to a systems operation - Enable the extensive testing of new concepts before actual implementation - Acquiring information without causing a disturbance to the actual system
+- Gaining a true insight to a systems operation - Developing operating or resource policies to improve system performance - Enable the extensive testing of new concepts before actual implementation - Acquiring information without causing a disturbance to the actual system

 From the above, the most important purposes for this particular study include enabling the extensive testing of new concepts before actual implementation as well as gaining a true insight to a systems operation.
 The FEA has a number of advantages as well as disadvantages which are discussed in next sections.